 It is important that any fraud, misconduct or wrongdoing by staff or others working on behalf of the charity is reported and properly dealt with.
 We therefore require all individuals to raise any concerns that they may have about the conduct of others in the charity or the way in which the organisation is run.
 This policy sets out the way in which individuals may raise any concerns that they have and how those concerns will be dealt with.

-- A breach of any other legal obligation
+- a breach of any other legal obligation; or

 - Everyone should be aware of the importance of preventing and eliminating wrongdoing at work.
 Staff and others working on behalf of the charity should be watchful for illegal or unethical conduct and report anything of that nature that they become aware of.

 - Any matter raised under this procedure will be investigated thoroughly, promptly and confidentially, and the outcome of the investigation reported back to the person who raised the issue.

 - No employee or other person working on behalf of the charity will be victimised for raising a matter under this procedure.
 This means that the continued employment and opportunities for future promotion or training of the worker will not be prejudiced because they have raised a legitimate concern.

 - Victimisation of an individual for raising a qualified disclosure will be a disciplinary offence.

 - If misconduct is discovered as a result of any investigation under this procedure our disciplinary procedure will be used, in addition to any appropriate external measures.

 - Maliciously making a false allegation is a disciplinary offence.